-If you only had third party cover on a car you owned, you wouldn't be covered for any damage done to your property.
+If you only had third party cover on a car you owned, you wouldn't be covered for any damage done to your vehicle or your property.
 Third party cover on a leased car is not allowed and your insurance must be full comprehensive.

 To ensure the protection of their assets, leasing companies insist on fully comprehensive cover.
 If you were to get into an accident with fully comprehensive car insurance on your lease you would be covered for any damage to: